szabgab/perlmaven.com/sites/en/pages/generate-random-text-with-perl.md

 ---

 Sepecially for testing purposes this is an easy way to generate random text.
-You can say how many <b>words</b>
-you would like to have and the `words` method of [Text::Lorem](https://metacpan.org/pod/Text::Lorem) will return a string with that many words.
+You can say how many **words** you would like to have and the `words` method of [Text::Lorem](https://metacpan.org/pod/Text::Lorem) will return a string with that many words.